elmertiman/dretso/README.md

 ## How I Built It
 I started by building the basic HTML structure, then added styling for responsiveness.
 I focused on DOM manipulation and event handling in vanilla JavaScript to meet the functional requirements.

-## Time Taken
-I completed the core features within 2 hours.
-If I had more time, I would add animations and a dark mode toggle.

-## Live Demo
-_(optional: if deployed)_

-## GitHub Repository
-[Link to your public repo here]